 In the performance of its oversight function, the Audit Committee has reviewed and discussed the quarterly and audited financial statements, including the quality of accounting principles with management and the independent accountants.
-The Audit Committee (i) reviewed and discussed the Company's audited consolidated financial statements for the year ended September 30, 2010 with the Company's management and with the Company's independent auditors; (ii) discussed with the Company's independent auditors the matters required to be discussed by Statement on Auditing Standards No. 114, "The Auditor's Communication With Those Charged With Governance," as currently in effect; and (iii) received the written disclosures and the letter from the Company's independent accountants required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditors the independent auditors with the Audit Committee concerning independence and discussed with the Company's independent auditors the independent auditors' independence.
+The Audit Committee (i) reviewed and discussed the Company's audited consolidated financial statements for the year ended September 30, 2010 with the Company's management and with the Company's independent auditors; (ii) discussed with the Company's independent auditors; the matters required to be discussed by Statement on Auditing Standards No. 114, "The Auditor's Communication With Those Charged With Governance," as currently in effect; and (iii) received the written disclosures and the letter from the Company's independent accountants required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent accountants' communications with the Audit Committee concerning independence and discussed with the Company's independent auditors the independent auditors the independent auditors the independent auditors with the Audit Committee concerning independence and discussed with the Company's independent auditors the independent auditors the independence.